 Seal of Wisdom and its corresponding Judgement effect are nearly mandatory for the longer fights when we’re tanking them.
 This is mainly used in raids since our threat does not come from Seal of Righteousness in raids.

 Judgement is the spell we use to either cause a significant amount of damage from Seal of Righteousness or place debuffs on the target with Seal of Light or Seal of Wisdom.
-Most times, in dungeons, you’ll be using Seal of Righteousness and Judgement, followed by a reapplication since the mobs will likely die too soon for Seal of Wisdom to be beneficial.
-In raids, however, we don’t use Seal of Righteousness for threat, so Seal of Wisdom and Judgement is used, instead.
+Most of the time in dungeons you’ll be using Seal of Righteousness and Judgement followed by a reapplication since the mobs will likely die too soon for Seal of Wisdom to be beneficial.
+In raids, however, we don’t use Seal of Righteousness for threat, so Seal of Wisdom and Judgement is used instead.

 Holy Shield increases our chance to block by 30% for a maximum of 4 blocks for a duration of 10 seconds.
 Holy Shield has a threat modifier of 20%, so at Rank 3, Holy Shield causes roughly 296.4 threat per block.
 (Holy Shield‘s damage is 130, multiplied by 1.20, totaling 156, and because it’s Holy spell damage, Righteous Fury increases that threat by 90% for a grand total of 296.4)